 5. You will be on an emotional roller-coaster

 Your hormones have gone through a crazy rollercoaster of changes - progesterone and estrogen peak during pregnancy and then abruptly come down closer to menopausal levels after delivery.
-Your thyroid and adrenals can get whacked out from the stress of pregnancy, delivery and lack of sleep after baby arrives.
-From the milder form of “baby blues” to full blown post-partum depression, some mood issues are very common in the days, weeks and months following a new baby.
-Blame hormones again, lack of sleep, nutrient depletions as well as the massive shift of life and responsibility that just happened.
-Add in infant feeding issues, difficulty bonding and pressure to do everything right and you can see why this is so common.
+Your thyroid and adrenals can get whacked out from the stress of pregnancy, delivery, and lack of sleep after the baby arrives.
+From the milder form of “baby blues” to full-blown post-partum depression, some mood issues are very common in the days, weeks, and months following a new baby.
+Blame hormones again, lack of sleep, nutrient depletions, as well as the massive shift of life and responsibility that just happened.
+Add in infant feeding issues, difficulty bonding, and pressure to do everything right and you can see why this is so common.
 If you suspect you suffer from post-partum depression, please seek help from a qualified medical professional immediately.

 7. C-section is major surgery and requires plenty of recovery time

 If you deliver via C-section, it’s major surgery.
 You will stay in the hospital for three to four days and your body will need up to six weeks or more to recover.
 Gas pains can be excruciating during C-section recovery.
-They should pass within a week, once your bowels are moving normally again (abdominal surgery causes them to "shut down" temporarily).
-In the meantime, eat easily digestible food, use stool softening supplements and remember to walk around a lot as this will aide recovery.
+They should pass within a week, once your bowels are moving usually again (abdominal surgery causes them to "shut down" temporarily).
+In the meantime, eat easily digestible food, use stool softening supplements, and remember to walk around a lot as this will aid recovery.

 8. Bold spots may appear at your hairline

-The dreaded postpartum shed - hopefully you were warned about this one.
+The dreaded postpartum shed - hopefully, you were warned about this one.
 This usually takes place around 4 months postpartum although can happen before or after.
-When you were expecting, your pregnancy hormones keep your hairs from falling out – leaving your hair looking lush.
-But all good things must come to an end, and that includes your awesome new ´do´.
-When those hormones drop back to normal, the extra hairs drop, too.
+When you were expecting, your pregnancy hormones keep your hair from falling out – leaving your hair looking lush.
+But all good things must come to an end, including your awesome new ´do´.
+When those hormones drop back to normal, the extra hairs fall, too.